BitskiCo/bitski-js/packages/bitski-provider/README.md

   // A storage mechanism for storing provider state, such as current chain and
   // custom chain details.
   store?: BitskiProviderStore;

+  // One of the default signer methods that are included with the provider signerMethod?: 'popup' | 'iframe' | 'redirect';

   // A signing function, see below for more details sign?: SignFn;